 I think Jordan is an excellent school.
 While there have been some changes in the demographics these changes have benefited Jordan.
 I think Jordan provides the student with an excellent education.
 There is a tendency for some people to rate schools on the basis on where the students come from( i.e children from poor families = poor schools.
 However the educational experts contend that one has to look at where all children are going.
 The year that my children graduated the number of students who were selected to attend top colleges (i.e. Davidson Yale UNC-CH Harvard Middlebury Duke etc. ) exceeded that of some of the private schools in the area.
 I think because the enrolled students were exposed to diversity they were more attractive to the top schools then the students who attended "elusive" high schools.
 Don't be deceived by arbitrary ratings.

 Charles E Jordan Sr High School is a public high school in Durham.
 The principal of Charles E Jordan Sr High School is Jerome Leathers, who can be contacted at jerome.leathers @dpsnc.net.
-1,801 children attend Charles E Jordan Sr High School and identify mostly as Asian/Pacific Islander; Asian; and Black, non-Hispanic.
+1,801 students attend Charles E Jordan Sr High School and identify mostly as Asian/Pacific Islander; Asian; and Black, non-Hispanic.
 39% of the 1,801 students here have subsidized lunches.
-The student to teacher ratio at Charles E Jordan Sr High School is 16:1.
+The ratio of students to teachers at Charles E Jordan Sr High School is 16:1.
 Woods Charter is one of the nearest high schools.

 - Ceramics sculpture